angeldollface/quotly.dart/README.markdown

 ## ABOUT :books:

-I've been feeling down lately and as I was scrolling through some stupid social media app, I found a page that had some quotes.
-I found the quotes inspiring and they lifted my mood.
-I thought I'd write an app to do that because why the hell not?
-This is that app!
+Since it is a good idea to slow down every now and again and contemplate many things, I thought I'd write an app that displays inspirational quotes.
+This repository contains the source for just such an app implemented in the Flutter framework!
+Enjoy. :heart_on_fire:

 ## DEPLOYED PROJECT ON GITHUB PAGES :rocket: